MaastrichtU-IDS/d2s-docs/website/docs/convert-rml.md

 ## Create mapping for a dataset

-Run this command at the root of your repository to generate the dataset mappings files in the `datasets` folder, you will be prompted to enter some metadata about the dataset to create.
+You can run this command at the root of your repository to generate the dataset mappings files in the `datasets` folder, you will be prompted to enter some metadata about the dataset to create.

 ```shell
 d2s new dataset